-You earn $40,000 per year, have two kids, and a spouse who earns about the same amount of money as you do.
-The spouse has no student debt.
+You earn $40,000 per year, have two kids and a spouse who earns about the same amount of money as you do.
+Your spouse has no student debt.

-You could go for the Teacher Loan Forgiveness program.
+You could go for the Teacher Loan Forgiveness Program.
 You’d get $17,500 forgiven in the first five years.
-Of course, you’d still have a balance leftover.
-Then you have to wait around for an additional 10 years to get your loans forgiven since you can’t double count service for both programs.
+Of course, you’d still have a $32,500 balance leftover.
+Then you have to make payments for an additional 10 years to get your loans forgiven through PSLF because you can’t double-count service for both programs.

 Instead, you could forgo Teacher Loan Forgiveness and just utilize PSLF from the start.